peacemakerbak/peacemakerbak/README.md

-🔭 I’m currently a student at Bloom Insitutite of Technology becoming a Full Stack Developer
+🔭 I’m currently a student at Bloom Institute of Technology becoming a Full Stack Developer

 🌱 I’m currently exploring TypeScript • MongoDB • Python